-PRIORITY: BIA believes fiscally conservative state budgets with a business-friendly regulatory and tax structure are an important part of the New Hampshire Advantage.
+PRIORITY: BIA believes fiscally conservative state budgets with business-friendly regulatory and business tax policies that foster economic growth are an important part of the New Hampshire Advantage.
 Positions include:

 - Oppose an income tax or sales tax.

 - Oppose any proposal that increases Business Enterprise Tax or Business Profits Tax rates.

 - Support efforts to improve New Hampshire’s research and development tax credit and oppose any effort to reduce or repeal this credit.